Karthik016996148/SpeakEasy-AI/README.md

 ## 🎉 Why I Built This

 I wanted to create something that shows how powerful voice AI can be when done right.
-SpeakEasy AI demonstrates natural conversation flow, context awareness, and automatic transcription - perfect for customer service, personal assistants, or any voice-enabled application you can imagine.
+VoiceMate AI demonstrates natural conversation flow, context awareness, and automatic transcription - perfect for customer service, personal assistants, or any voice-enabled application you can imagine.

 The best part?
 Once it's set up, it just works.
 People can call and have meaningful conversations that get automatically saved for later review.